hugohammer/TTS-Narrated-Ebook-Creator/README.md

 # EPUB 3 Media Overlays Creator using TTS

-**Turn any EPUB into a synchronized, narrated Audiobook (EPUB 3 Media Overlays) entirely offline.**
+**Turn a static EPUB into a narrated audiobook with text highlighting (EPUB 3 Media Overlays).**

 This tool converts standard text-based EPUB files into **EPUB 3 with Media Overlays**.
 It uses local Neural Text-to-Speech (AI) to generate the audio and mathematically calculates the synchronization timestamps, ensuring **perfect alignment** between the spoken audio and the visual text highlighting.

-Unlike other tools that require uploading books to the cloud (privacy risk) or destroying the book's original layout (data loss), this tool performs a **non-destructive, surgical injection** of audio into your existing files.
+Unlike other tools that require uploading books to the cloud (privacy risk) or destroying the book's original layout (data loss), this tool performs runs offline and preserves the publisher’s original typography, styling, and embedded media.

 ## Key Features
-* **🔒 Privacy First:** Runs 100% locally.
-No text is ever sent to the cloud.
-Safe for copyrighted material.
+* **🔒 Privacy First:** The method runs entirely offline, and thereby eliminating the recurring costs, privacy risks, and copyright compliance issues associated with cloud-based solutions.
-* **🎯 Zero Drift:** Uses "Generative Alignment" (calculating timestamps during synthesis) rather than forced alignment.
+* **🎯 Zero Drift:** Calculating timestamps during TTS rather than forced alignment.
 The audio and text never go out of sync.
-* **🎨 Layout Preservation:** Keeps original fonts, images, and complex formatting intact.
+* **🎨 Layout Preservation:** Publisher’s original typography, styling, and embedded media are preserved
-* **🌓 Dark Mode Support:** Automatically generates high-contrast highlighting (Purple for Dark Mode, Yellow for Light Mode).
+* **🌓 Dark Mode Support:** Automatically generates high-contrast highlighting, e.g. purple for dark mode, yellow for light mode.
-* **🧠 Multi-Engine:** Supports **Chatterbox** (Recommended, faster) and **XTTS-v2** (Legacy, voice cloning).
+* **🧠 Supports both **Chatterbox** and **XTTS-v2**.

 ---